Podstawowe rzeczy, o ktorych powinien pamietac kazdy kto chce zostac zagranicznym wolontariuszem WWOOF. Ze strony WWOOF Estonia:

 Remember the time difference between countries – you may be waking someone up in the middle of the night!
 Try to telephone at the meal times – either from 12:30 – 13:30 or 19:30 – 20:30 local time.

-Do not expect WWOOF hosts to speak your language, understand your accent, or expect to understand what they say to you!
-If your command of their language is poor, it is better to write.
+Do not expect WWOOF hosts to speak your language or understand your accent if your command of their language is poor, it is better to write.

 Please remember that email and internet are not perfect.
 E-mails sometimes go astray or get blocked by spam filters, and some hosts cannot check their email every day so if you do not get an answer within 5 days, send your message again.